buley/personal/src/content/failure.md

 *The space between logic and impact.*

 **Pattern**
 Because I pride myself on rationality and resilience, I don't let failure shake me.
-But sometimes, I use logic as a defense mechanism—convincing myself that failure doesn't affect me when, in reality, it does.
+But sometimes, I use logic as a defense mechanism--convincing myself that failure doesn't affect me when, in reality, it does.

 **Strengths**
 - Strong emotional resilience